-Refined starches or refined white flour products typically have the largest impact on your blood glucose.
+Refined starches or refined white flour products typically impact your blood glucose most.
 Do not be afraid of these foods; instead, find a way to balance your meals or choose alternatives that better align with your blood sugar management plan but still keep you satisfied.

 Is Rice Allowed In The Slow-Carb Approach?

-If you love rice and can not imagine your meals without it, serve smaller portion sizes.
+If you love rice and can not imagine your meals without it, serve smaller portions.
 Add more vegetables and lean proteins to your rice to reduce the glycemic impact of the meal.

 Is The Slow-Carb Diet The Same As A Low-Carb Diet?